DaGhostman/ts-php-inspections/README.md

-In order to use it with other tools, say Editor to parse it, pass `--as-json` before providing the path (yes I am lazy and the last argument must always be the path to inspect otherwise a kitten will die), the JSON output will contain a single root property: `items` and everything inside is an interface implementation of the `InspectionItem` interface, so feel free to check the interface and experiment a little I think everything is relatively simple.
+In order to use it with other tools, say Editor to parse it, pass `--as-json` before providing the path (yes I am lazy and the last argument must always be the path to inspect otherwise a kitten will die), the JSON output is an array of the interface `InspectionItemCollection` interface, so feel free to check the interface and experiment a little I think everything is relatively simple.

 ## Contributing